 9. Cap it off with a movie night

 After the day's activities, both of you will be tired.
-There's perhaps no better way to take the edge off than be in the cozy confines of your bed.
+There's perhaps no better way to take the edge off than be in the cosy confines of your bed.

-Get your dad's favorite take-out food - be it Chinese or Pizza, and enjoy the latest superhit flick of your father's favorite genre - romantic, comedy or an edge-of-a-seat thriller.
+Get your dad's favourite take-out food - be it Chinese or Pizza, and enjoy the latest superhit flick of your father's favourite genre - romantic, comedy or an edge-of-a-seat thriller.
 Share a few scares, laughs, shocks and awes together.

 10. Take an interest in his interests

 You might not have as keen an interest in your father's hobbies, but for one day - just set it aside and take an interest in whatever he loves to do.
 Make the day about him - not you.
 Your dad will immensely appreciate the conscious effort you've made to do what he loves to do, together with him.

 Aside from all - the most important thing is just to be in your father's company.
 Whatever the activities may be, it won't be as good if you're both not together - and spending some invaluable time by his side.
 Even if your father doesn't want to go out - just be with him at home, and exchange opinions and viewpoints.